June Henley

-Charles Lee "June" Henley, Jr. (born September 4, 1975) is a former professional American football running back in the National Football League.
+Charles Lee "June" Henley Jr. (born September 4, 1975) is an American former professional football running back in the National Football League (NFL).
 He played one season for the St. Louis Rams (1998).

-Early years
+Early life

-At Brookhaven High School, Henley played along with Terry Glenn of the New England Patriots, the Green Bay Packers, and the Dallas Cowboys, and Shawn Harris a University of Hawaii standout.
+At Brookhaven High School in Columbus, Ohio, Henley played along with Terry Glenn of the New England Patriots, the Green Bay Packers, and the Dallas Cowboys, and Shawn Harris a University of Hawaiʻi standout.

-College
+College career

-Henley played collegiately at the University of Kansas.
+Henley played collegiately at the University of Kansas from 1993-1996.
+He had 3,841 yards and 41 rushing touchdowns in his career at Kansas.
+He was the school's all-time leading rusher until Devin Neal surpassed his record in 2024.

-NFL
+Professional career

-He was drafted in the fifth round of the 1997 NFL Draft by the Kansas City Chiefs, but was cut.
+He was selected in the fifth round of the 1997 NFL draft by the Kansas City Chiefs, but was cut.
+Henley was selected 31 spots ahead of his Kansas teammate Isaac Byrd, also by the Chiefs.
 He joined the Rams practice squad for a year, before joining the full squad for a year.
 While with the Rams he appeared in eleven games, where he had 88 carries for 313 yards and 3 touchdowns.
 The following summer, a toe injury effectively ended his career.

 Legal trouble

 On November 17, 2005, Henley was arrested in Columbus for participating in a burglary.
 After pleading guilty to aggravated robbery and aggravated burglary, he was sentenced to four years in prison.

 Later on September 26, 2013, Henley was arrested again for theft when he was caught on video surveillance stealing from a Walmart.
-He has yet to stand trial and has only been accused at this time.
+He has a "lengthy criminal history".